Register your office to receive a $50 credit towards your first case.

 A modern All-on-4 lab should be built on a foundation of digital dentistry.
 Look for a partner that has fully invested in the latest tools, as this directly impacts the quality and efficiency of your restorations.
 This means they should be proficient with CAD/CAM systems, which use digital impressions to design incredibly precise prosthetics.
 Their workflow should also include advanced 3D printing for creating surgical guides and models.
 A lab that embraces these technologies can produce restorations with a better fit and finish, often in less time than traditional methods.
 When you go digital with a forward-thinking lab, you’re not just getting a product; you’re getting a streamlined process that leads to more predictable outcomes.

-Evaluating Communication and Digital Case Submission
+Evaluating a Lab’s Communication and Submission Process

 The best technology in the world doesn’t mean much if the lab is difficult to work with.
 Your ideal partner should offer a seamless and transparent digital case submission process.
 Look for a lab with a centralized online portal where you can upload scans, submit case details, and track progress in real time.
 This eliminates the back-and-forth of phone calls and emails, saving you and your team valuable time.
 An efficient digital platform also reduces the risk of miscommunication and ensures all case-specific instructions are clearly documented.
 Before committing, ask about their process and how they handle communication.
 A lab that makes it easy to connect your scanner and manage cases is one that values your time and partnership.

-Verifying Quality and Precision Standards
+Questions to Ask About Quality and Precision

 While technology is crucial, it’s the skill of the technicians that ultimately determines the quality of the final restoration.
 Digital workflows require a high degree of expertise to manage, from ensuring accurate image acquisition to mastering complex design software.
 Don’t hesitate to ask a potential lab about their quality control processes.
 You can also request to see examples of their work or case studies.
 Pay close attention to the fit, function, and esthetics of their final products, like their hybrid dentures.
 A top-tier lab will be proud to demonstrate their commitment to precision and will have rigorous standards in place to ensure every restoration they deliver meets your expectations and provides an excellent outcome for your patient.